-“Do you know the difference between a Finnish esplanade and a boulevard?” he asks.
-Answering his own question before I get the chance, he waves his arms at the crowds of people milling around the esplanade.
-Answering his own question before I get the chance, he waves his arms at the crowds of people milling around the esplanade.
+“Do you know the difference between a Finnish esplanade and a boulevard?” he asks, answering his own question before I get the chance, he waves his arms at the crowds of people milling around the esplanade.

 Things To Do In Helsinki